This post may contain affiliate links. Please read my disclaimer for more information.

 - Gaggia offers plastic tamper and plastic scoop, which is never good for tamping.
 So, you will need to invest in a stainless steel tamper.

-- You don’t need a portafilter or messy grinding and tamping.
+- You don’t need to worry about grinding or tamping.
 The machine does it all inside the system for a hand-free operation.

 - It has an auto-off switch to save energy and electricity.